vrugtehagel/yozo.ooo/src/docs/components/meta/attribute/index.md

 </template>
 ```

-Now, when we use it as `html`<user-info first-name="John" last-name="Doe">``, then the component renders "John Doe".
-We can then also retrieve a reference to the element and do something like `js`userInfo.firstName = 'Maria'``, which then updates not only the rendered content, but also the `attr`first-name`` attribute itself.
+Now, when we use it as `<user-info first-name="John" last-name="Doe">`{html}, then the component renders "John Doe".
+We can then also retrieve a reference to the element and do something like `userInfo.firstName = 'Maria'`{js}, which then updates not only the rendered content, but also the `first-name`{attr} attribute itself.

 ### Number attributes

-Attributes with a type "number" property convert whatever the value of the attribute is to a number using the global `js`Number()`` function.
-This means that anything invalid is transformed into `js`NaN``, but it also means that it is possible to provide the attribute e.g. `str`"Infinity"`` or `str`"-0"``.
-To clamp the property's value to a certain range, say `js`0`` through `js`122``, set up an effect that reassigns the clamped value to the property whenever it changes.
+Attributes with a type "number" property convert whatever the value of the attribute is to a number using the global `Number()`{js} function.
+This means that anything invalid is transformed into `NaN`{js}, but it also means that it is possible to provide the attribute e.g. `"Infinity"`{str} or `"-0"`{str}.
+To clamp the property's value to a certain range, say `0`{js} through `122`{js}, set up an effect that reassigns the clamped value to the property whenever it changes.

 ```yz
 <title>user-info</title>